whitesharx/styleguide/csharp/csharp-style.md

 *   In general, namespaces should be no more than 2 levels deep.
 *   Don't force file/folder layout to match namespaces.
 *   For shared library/module code, use namespaces.
-For leaf 'application' code, such as `unity_app`, namespaces are not necessary.
 *   New top-level namespace names must be globally unique and recognizable.

 ### Default values/null returns for structs